YILIN1031/TheMissingSemester/git/progit_studynotes.md

 > **NOTE:**
 > It’s important to understand that when you’re amending your last commit, you’re not so much fixing it as replacing it entirely with a new, improved commit that pushes the old commit out of the way and puts the new commit in its place.
+Only amend commits that are still local and have not been pushed somewhere.
+Amending previously pushed commits and force pushing the branch will cause problems for your collaborators.

 ## Git Branching